mainkoon81/Mathematical-Methods/README.md

  - First, identify MA.
 What makes the **![formula](https://render.githubusercontent.com/render/math?math=\X_t)**?
 We can express **![formula](https://render.githubusercontent.com/render/math?math=\X_t)** as a linear combination of the **noises** that affects it.
    <img src="https://user-images.githubusercontent.com/31917400/78192845-e8da4800-7470-11ea-8c6e-641972835c56.jpg" />

-   - `q` tells us how far back to look along the noise sequence.
+   - `q` refers to how far back to look along the noise sequence.
    - MA(2)..? then.. starting from index `3`, taking average of the three components.
    - If you take ACF of MA(2) process, the high correlation will cut off at `Lag_2`...we can see `2` spikes "above noise".
    - Of course, the more neighbors the smoother..